 While drinking in moderation is fine, sometimes people develop severe alcohol dependence that risks the overall quality of life.
 In those cases, cannabis may or may not be a suitable replacement.

 People with alcoholism may be genetically predisposed to it, which means they might be more likely to be among the nine percent of marijuana users who develop cannabis use disorder.
 Ultimately, it is best not to view cannabis as a substitute for alcohol but rather as an integral part of a healthy lifestyle when used in moderation.

 The cannabis plant undoubtedly provides more health benefits than a shot of whiskey.
 But the health benefits alone do not make cannabis a better alternative to alcohol unless the user takes a balanced and disciplined approach.

 Those suffering from mental health problems such as depression, anxiety, or PTSD are more likely to abuse alcohol.
 Cannabis could undoubtedly be a suitable replacement in such instances, but it requires appropriate professional therapy to ensure long-term success.

 Can medical marijuana treat alcoholism?

-Medical marijuana is not a treatment for alcoholism, and people with alcoholism should seek help in alcohol treatment centers and speak with qualified drug and alcohol counselors.
-Cannabis may, however, be a useful adjunct alongside other therapies.
+Medical marijuana is not an alcoholism treatment, and people with alcoholism should seek help in alcohol treatment centers and speak with qualified drug and alcohol counselors.
+Cannabis may, however, be a helpful adjunct alongside other therapies.

 What happens when you mix alcohol and weed?